 Air Marshal Hugh Dowding, who has remained in office only due to the crisis, argues against reinforcing the RAF fighter presence in France.
 The French, of course, want "clouds of planes," but the British War Cabinet agrees with him.
 The decision taken by Sir Cyril Newall, Chief of the Air Staff, is for Air Marshal Sir Charles Portal to begin strategic bombing raids against Germany instead.
 This is a key moment when British and French interests begin diverging.

 RAF Bomber Command thus mounts its first large-scale raid against German industry.
 It sends 95-100 Wellington, Whitley and Hampden bombers (sources vary) to attack the Ruhr during the night.
-They target oil installations, blast furnaces and marshalling yards.
-They do not achieve much effect - 24 claim to have found their targets - and lose one plane.
+They target oil installations, blast furnaces, and marshaling yards.
+They do not achieve many effects - 24 claim to have found their targets - and lose one plane.
 Most of the attacks - 78 bombers - are against oil-related targets.

 Battle of the Atlantic: Most of the action is taking place just off the coasts of Holland and Norway.